Hello, I am Aziz.

 Awards

-Research ways to improve Multiple sequence alignment tools using ANNs (2025).
+Research on ways to improve multiple sequence alignment tools using neural-network methods.

 Work in Progress